wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-web-deploy-web-parameters.md

 ### hostingPlanName

-The name of the App Service plan to use for hosting the web app.
+The name of the App Service plan to use for hosting the web site.

     "hostingPlanName":{
       "type":"string"